 As with the first wave of SEO women, they too have much to share and teach you.
 Get to know them and follow them on Twitter.

-Jennifer Evans Cario – Founder and President of SugarSpun Marketing, Inc., Jennifer has been submerged in SEO since 2001.
+Jennifer Evans Cario – Past founder and President of SugarSpun Marketing, Inc., Jennifer has been submerged in SEO since 2001.
 Her impressive client list includes Verizon, American Greetings, the State of South Dakota, and Highlights for Children.
 Jennifer serves as an Adjunct Professor at Rutgers University Mini-MBA program, and since 2004 she has been Editor-in-Chief and joint owner of Search Engine Guide.
 She has authored two books, including the free e-book Zero Dollars, a Little Talent and Thirty Days, in which she shares her experience in starting an online business from scratch.
 Follow Jennifer @JenniferCario.

 Kalena Jordan – Owner and Editor of ASK Kalena, Kalena specializes in everything search engine, and her blog offerings have recently expanded to include PPC analytics, social media and product launches on Google.
 As the Co-Founder and Director of Studies at Search Engine College, an online training institution, Kalena tutors SEO and PPC courses and is the main contact for students.
 Her LinkedIn profile list her specialties as “Bionic, fibulous conglomeration of random search algorithms resulting in superior ascensionic ranking and visitation abilities.
 In other words, search is my life.”
 Follow Kalena @kalena.

-Elisabeth Osmeloski – As the Executive Features Editor of Search Engine Land, Elisabeth manages all the editorial content and daily articles from industry experts.
+Elisabeth Osmeloski – As the past Executive Features Editor of Search Engine Land, Elisabeth managed all the editorial content and daily articles from industry experts.
 A veteran in the search engine marketing industry, Elisabeth has worked as an SEO consultant and search marketing analyst since 1999.
 Last year she became Founding Board Member and President at SLC Utah Professional Search Marketing Association.
 Follow Elisabeth @elisabethos.

 Pamela Parker – As Executive Features Editor of Third Door Media’s Marketing Land, Pamela is an accomplished journalist, editor, and writer.
 In her diverse background, Pamela has worked for ClickZ, and covers media, marketing, advertising, and technology.
 Aside from her editing duties at Marketing Land, Pamela writes at her personal blog, The River, and has covered such diverse topics as The Future of Display and How Mad Men and Women Get Introduced to the Digital Ad Age in Google Trade at Marketing Land’s sister site, Search Engine Land.
 Follow Pamela @pamelaparker.